cloud-gov/cf-byo-broker/README.md

 * [GCP Spanner Service Broker](gcp-service-broker): This tutorial shows you how to deploy the Google Cloud Platform (GCP) service broker to a space in Cloud Foundry and configure it to provision Spanner instances.
 It includes a sample application that will connect to a Google Spanner instance provisioned by the broker.

-* [Azure Service Broker Tutorial](azure-service-broker): This tutorial, we will show you how to deploy a simple Azure service broker to a space in Cloud Foundry and make it available for use via the marketplace.
-We also show you how to interact with the broker and clean up when things go wrong.
+* [Azure Service Broker Tutorial](azure-service-broker): This tutorial walks us through how to deploy the Azure open service broker (OSBA) to a scoped space on Cloud Foundry.
+We also illustrate leveraging `terraform` and concourse.ci pipelines, providing creation of the Azure service broker both manually and programmatically.

+    At the end of this tutorial, you will know how to provision OSBA either manually or via automation and you will be able to find the Azure services avaiable via the CF marketplace

 ## Contributing